Boolean101/boolean101.github.io/_posts/2021-06-29-MoveBuddy-StageBuddy.md

 "@

 ```
-Once the function is available, you make the class availab by adding it: `Add-Type $PaddingOnRichTextbox -ReferencedAssemblies System.Windows.Forms, System.Drawing` <br\>
+Once the function is available, you make the class availab by adding it: `Add-Type $PaddingOnRichTextbox -ReferencedAssemblies System.Windows.Forms, System.Drawing`
 The class and function are now available for you to use: `[MoveBuddyHelper.RichTextBoxExtensions]::SetInnerMargins($txt_feedback, 10, 5, 10, 5)`